Control Synthesis with Reinforcement Learning: A Modeling Perspective: Reinforcement Learning using Lab vs. Linear Model

 \section{Reinforcement Learning using Lab vs. Linear Model}

-Training a controller using reinforcement in a virtual environment before implementing the result on a real system has gained tremendous interest from practitioners in recent years, partly due to the easiness of using a virtual environment such as Gymnasium \cite{towers_gymnasium_2023} and partly due to the high cost that comes with running the same trial and error experiment on a real physical system tens of thousands of times can be prohibitive \cite{bates_benchmarking_2022}.
-Through this study, we demonstrate that virtual training should be done on an environment that closely mimics the physical system instead of a subpar approximation of one.
+Training a controller using reinforcement in a virtual environment before implementing the result in a real system has gained tremendous interest from practitioners in recent years, partly due to the ease of using a virtual environment such as Gymnasium \cite{towers_gymnasium_2023} and partly due to the high cost that comes with running the same trial and error experiment on a real physical system tens of thousands of times can be prohibitive \cite{bates_benchmarking_2022}.
+Through this study, we demonstrate that virtual training should be performed in an environment that closely mimics the physical system rather than a subpar approximation of one.